Skip to Content

 On garbage collection day, place your garbage at the curb in the morning instead of the night before.

-Dealing with aggressive coyotes
+Dealing with coyotes

 • Stop and pick up small children and pets